IsabelBarbera/ACAAI/README.md

 # ACAAI
-A Framework for Engineering Accountability in Agentic AI
+A Framework for Engineering Accountability in Agentic AI Systems